Why the wattle?

 At the heart of Australia's sporting traditions

-The Wallabies, the Kangaroos, the Jillaroos, the Wallaroos, the Pearls, the Socceroos, the Matildas, the Diamonds, the Boomers and Opals, the Australian Cricket team, the Southern Stars, the Kookaburras, the Hockeyroos, the Steelers and the Australian Olympic and Paralympic Teams all wear wattle inspired green and gold uniforms.
+The Wallabies, the Kangaroos, the Jillaroos, the Wallaroos, the Pearls, the Socceroos, the Matildas, the Pararoos, the Diamonds, the Boomers and Opals, the Australian Cricket team, the Southern Stars, the Kookaburras, the Hockeyroos, the Steelers and the Australian Olympic and Paralympic Teams all wear wattle inspired green and gold uniforms.

 As cyclist Cadel Evans rode toward his ‘Cadelebration’ in Federation Square at Melbourne following his success in Le Tour de France 2011, he carried a small bunch of wattle on his handlebars.